sparkflows/sparkflows-docs/docs/tutorials/time-series/Anamoly-Detection.rst

 * 4-Bearings - Contains reading of devices

-Anamoly Detection using Prophet Time Series Model Workflow
+Anomaly Detection using Prophet Time Series Model Workflow
 -----------------------------------------------------------

 Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends fit with yearly, weekly, daily, seasonal and holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.
 Time-series anomaly detection is a feature used to identify unusual patterns that do not conform to expected behavior, called outliers.